awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 }
 ```

-## Example: Allow each IAM user access to a folder in a bucket<a name="iam-policy-ex1"></a>
+## Allowing Each IAM User Access to a Folder in a Bucket<a name="iam-policy-ex1"></a>

-In this example, you want two IAM users, Alice and Bob, to have access to your bucket, `examplebucket`, so they can add, update, and delete objects\.
+In this example, you want two IAM users, Alice and Bob, to have access to your bucket, `examplebucket`, so that they can add, update, and delete objects\.
 However, you want to restrict each user’s access to a single folder in the bucket\.
 You might create folders with names that match the user names\.

 ```
 examplebucket